The Buckeye chicken is a special and tough breed. Many people who raise chickens really like this breed.

 Buckeye chickens have a calm and friendly nature.
 Their gentle behavior makes them easy to handle.
 Many people describe their personality as “sweet” and kind.

 Their easygoing nature is great for families with kids or new chicken owners.
-You don’t need to worry about them being aggressive.
+Buckeyes are generally calm, although individual roosters may become protective or assertive.

-But don’t let their calm demeanor fool you.
-Buckeyes are active birds who love exploring.
+Buckeyes are excellent foragers and perform especially well in pasture-based systems.
 They are great at finding insects and small rodents, making them useful on a homestead.
 I’ve seen my Buckeyes catch mice scurrying in the yard.

-They can also fly well, clearing a 4-foot fence with ease if they want.
+They are surprisingly athletic for a heavy breed and may clear short fences.
 However, Buckeyes prefer staying close to their coop and rarely wander far from home.

-Buckeye hens are caring mothers who sit on eggs readily.
+Some hens may go broody and are usually good mothers.
 They fiercely guard their chicks from any perceived threats, even me when I approach the nest!

 In all, the gentle yet lively personality of the Buckeye chicken is a joy.
 Their temperament and behavior make them an excellent choice for any backyard flock.